 What do they provide?

-What amenities do that have?
+What amenities do they offer?

 What will you need to bring along or buy based on their amenities?